-We ship Water Kefir Grains in a dehydrated state for your safety (reduces the likely hood of spoilage in transit).
+We ship water kefir grains in a dehydrated state for your safety (reduces the likely hood of spoilage in transit).
 Prior to making your first batch of water kefir, the kefir grains will need to be rehydrated.
-This process generally takes 4-5 days.
+This process generally takes 4 to 5 days.

-White sugar (preferably organic) or unprocessed sugars such as Rapadura or Sucanat work best; do not use honey, agave, etc. to rehydrated water kefir grains
+White sugar (preferably organic) or unprocessed sugars such as rapadura or Sucanat work best.

-We do not recommend using water filtered through a carbon activated filter (e.g. Britta) or reverse osmosis water due to the depleted mineral levels.
+We do not recommend using water filtered through a carbon activated filter (e.g., Brita or Pur) or reverse osmosis water due to the depleted mineral levels.
 If you must use distilled, reverse osmosis, or filtered water, we recommend adding some mineral drops to the water to improve the quality.

-If using tap water, remove the chlorine prior to making water kefir by either boiling the water and allowing it to cool or by aerating the water using a blender.
+If using tap water, remove the chlorine prior to making water kefir either by boiling the water for 20 minutes and allowing it to cool, or by aerating the water for 20 minutes using a blender.
 If your water contains chloramines rather than chlorine, the chloramines must be removed by filtering.

 One towel or paper coffee filter to use as a covering for the jar